UMWEDU/umw-familyweekend-sync/_pages/registration.md

 post_date: 2015-08-05 01:02:52
 ---
 <h2>Registration</h2>
-Pre-registration is now closed.
-We welcome your on-site registration Saturday, September 16, for $35 per family.
+Pre-registration is now available for $29 per family online at : <a href="http://www.alumni.umw.edu/familyweekend2018">www.alumni.umw.edu/familyweekend2018</a>

+Please check in at our registration table Saturday for the latest program updates.
+If you order lunch tickets in advance, they will be available for pick up at the registration table Saturday.

+&nbsp;

-<strong>When:</strong> Saturday, September 16, 2017
+<strong>When:</strong> Saturday, September 15, 2018
-<strong>Where:</strong> Ball Circle across from Lee Hall, from 8 a.m.-2 p.m.
+<strong>Where:</strong> Ball Circle across from Lee Hall, from 8 a.m.-1 p.m.

+We welcome your on-site registration Saturday, September 15, for $35 per family.

 <em>(Rain Location: University Center, Second Floor Foyer)</em>
 <h2>Why is there a registration fee?</h2>